 And there is purpose in our trials.
 Joy and sorrow help precipitate spiritual growth.
 They cause our roots to go deeper.
 The fruit might not immediately be external; it might be the inner work that the Spirit is doing in us, conforming us to God’s image.
 Although we continue to feel the effects of our fallen, broken world, we are also called to grow into a settled joy that Christ is enough.

 He is ours; we are His.
 Our desire for joy will only be fully met when we see Him.
 Until then, we have God’s Word, God’s ear, and God’s people to strengthen us, and bring hope and joy!

 Here are three practical strategies for developing emotional and spiritual resilience:

 1. The habit of daily times in the Word.
 Ask God to reveal His character to you through His Word.

 2. The habit of fervent prayer—for personal, spiritual, and emotional needs, for guidance and wisdom.
 Give your burden to Him.
-When I am struggling, I hold out my hands, and my burden.
+When I am struggling, I hold out my hands and my burden.
 Ask God to comfort you, and help you to trust Him for everything.
 Journal your prayers, and God’s promises for His children.

 Invest in relationships that will keep you emotionally and spiritually grounded, and point you to Christ.
 You may feel alone, but please don’t isolate yourself.
 Praying friends can be a lifeline.
-God intended that we “bear one another’s burdens, and so fulfill the law of Christ” (Gal.
-6:2).
+God intended that we “bear one another’s burdens, and so fulfill the law of Christ” (Galatians 6:2).
 He wants us to find joy in our relationship with others and with Him.